Hihaheho/swon/docs/cst-and-visitor.md

 * **Linting/Formatting:** Implement custom linting rules or code formatting logic by analyzing node positions and content.

 The combination of auto-generated, type-safe node access (`Handle` and `View`) and the flexible `CstVisitor` trait provides a powerful foundation for interacting with Swon CSTs.

+### Advanced Use Case: Custom Facade and Dependency Graphs

+The `CstVisitor` trait is generic over `F: CstFacade`.
+While `Cst` is typically used, you can implement `CstFacade` on your own type for advanced scenarios, like building a dependency graph during traversal.

+Since visitor methods receive `&F` (immutable) but the visitor is `&mut self`, direct mutation of facade state isn't possible.
+However, using interior mutability (e.g., `RefCell`) within the custom facade allows indirect mutation.